JetBrains/ideavim/doc/set-commands.md

-    'matchpairs'     'mps'   pairs of characters that "%" can match 'nrformats'      'nf'    number formats recognized for CTRL-A command 'number'         'nu'    print the line number in front of each line
+    'matchpairs'     'mps'   pairs of characters that "%" can match 'nrformats'      'nf'    number formats recognized for CTRL-A command 'number'         'nu'    print the line number in front of each line 'relativenumber' 'rnu'   show the line number relative to the line with the cursor

-    `lookupactions`  `lookupactions`  String (default "VimLookupUp,VimLookupDown")  - IdeaVim Only

-                  By default all actions are handled by the IDE if lookup is active.
-                  This list of comma-separated words enables defined vim actions for active lookup.

-    'relativenumber' 'rnu'   show the line number relative to the line with the cursor
     'scroll'         'scr'   lines to scroll with CTRL-U and CTRL-D